 The moment the interviewer opens the balloon with a question, he or she is hit in the face by a stream of uncontrolled hot air.
 If not handled correctly, that release of air is about as inviting as the blast from an actual balloon.

-You might not think this this scenario is typical, but I’ve seen this dynamic happened time and again, particularly with less experienced job candidates or with job candidates who are reentering the workforce after a long dry spell.
+You might not think that this scenario is typical, but this dynamic happens time and again, particularly with less experienced job candidates or with job candidates who are reentering the workforce after a long dry spell.

 Behind Every Job Opportunity is a Story

 The story begins, not with you, but with a unique need.
 This need is so powerful that the hiring company is willing to invest a significant amount of capital in the position.
 Even in an improving economy, the decision to hire is not made lightly.

 Outstanding job candidates begin their interview process by understanding the unique reason that the company is looking for a leader in the first place.
 Exceptional job candidates will have answered at least three questions before they begin to hone their own story for a specific interview: